Guitar Pick Thickness: A Thorough Guide To Select The Best

 Does The Pick Thickness Make A Difference?

-From everything we have discussed, we can already see that the thickness of a guitar pick creates a difference in tone and even in playability.
+From everything I have discussed, you can already see that the thickness of a guitar pick creates a difference in tone and even in playability.
 While it may not be obvious to the untrained ear, professionals and music enthusiasts can effortlessly spot the difference.

 To recap, thinner picks produce lighter tones with less bass, while medium-size picks are stiffer than thinner picks to deliver a louder and brighter tone with higher bass.
 But heavier picks produce louder sounds with deep bass tones.
 Make sure to consider this before purchasing one.